stevecotton/DartingFrogs/README.md

 * data/cars/SuperB.png

 The road textures are cropped from supertuxkart's `city_asphalt` texture, which is copyright Thomas Oppl (horace), and licensed under CC-BY-SA 3.0.
+They've also been reduced to 16 colors to compress them.

 * data/terrain/road1.png
 * data/terrain/road2.png
-* data/terrain/road3.png
-* data/terrain/road4.png

 The grass terrain is from Widelands, and is GPL-2+.